bpucker/teaching/SoftSkillSeminars/README.md

 ## Scientific Writing & Publishing Business
-How to write a thesis?
+- How to write a thesis?
-Tools for writing manuscripts
+- Tools for writing manuscripts
-Managing references
+- Managing references (Zotero)
-Scientific publishing business
+- Scientific publishing business
-Journal selection
+- Journal selection
-h-index and i-index
+- h-index and i-index
-data publications
+- Data publications
-preprints
+- Preprints
-licenses
+- Licenses and open science
-ORCID
+- ORCID
-corrections & retractions
+- Corrections & retractions

 ## Doctoral Studies
-Should you do doctoral studies?
+- Should you do doctoral studies?
-What is required to be successful?
+- What is required to be successful?
-What are the different opportunities?
+- What are the different opportunities?
-How to apply/start?
+- How to apply/start?
-personal experiences
+- Personal experiences (examples)

 ## (Academic) Career Advice
-Branding
+- Branding
-Visibility/Reputation
+- Visibility/reputation
-social media
+- Social media (BlueSky, LinkedIn, Mastodon, ResearchGate, GoogleScholar)
-Networking at conferences
+- Networking at conferences
-Organizing files and emails
+- Organizing files and emails
-Managing research projects
+- Managing numerous research projects
-Leading a group
+- Leading a research group
-Funding acquisition
+- Funding acquisition